 Can I join if I’m a complete beginner?

-*During O-Week and Week 1 of Semester 1, intro sessions are conducted hourly to reduce the work load on our instructors.
+*During O-Week and Week 1 of Semester 1, intro sessions are conducted in groups to reduce the work load on our instructors.

 Where and when is the club open?